bangush/forge-navisworks-viewpoint-switchback-plugin/README.md

 ## Overview

 This is a sample demonstrating how to convert Forge Viewer camera (position, target, up and model global offsets) to Navisworks viewpoint.
+[Demo Video](https://youtu.be/aul5nfLjsUg)

 ## License